swiftraccoon/ncABC/README.md

 - On the home page, select two dates for which you want to compare inventory data.
 - Optionally, specify a supplier to filter the comparison.
 - Submit the form to view the comparison results.
+- Access the advanced analysis section to view interactive graphs and insights into the inventory data.

 ## Contributing